yichiban1/yichiban.github.io/backup/Homework Tasks - Week 10, Session 1.md

 work?

 • Talking about the expression method, this really bothered me for a long time.
 I thought of many ways, such as expressing it in the third person, using my own shadow to express it, or even putting a paper bag on my head to express it.
 There are many more haha, but in the end I chose to focus on my own hands because we use our hands to do many things every day, just like typing my hands now, eating, making tea, and everything else.
 I watched some movies and drew how they depicted the feeling of hands.
 Unfortunately, because I was the only photographer, the effect was average.
 But I still like this concept very much.
 I think it can be used.
 Hands are a perfect representation of oneself.

+Assignment 2 - Graphic Icons
+• How would you summarise your idea behind the suite of icons, and why did you choose the theme that you did?
+• Did you iterate through a series of approaches before settling on one?
+What changed across those iterations, and why did you choose the one that you ended up with?
+• How did you translate your thumbnail sketches into the final flat designs in Illustrator?
+Was anything lost in that translation, or gained?
+• How did you use colour to create a sense of unity and visual interest in the icons?
+Why did you choose the palette that you did?
+• How did the elements and principles of sound that you used in your audio design correspond to the elements and principles of design that you used in your visual design?
+• How did you translate the prompt that you chose from an abstract idea to a set of concrete visual designs?